Can Queen Elizabeth Choose Who Follows Her To The Throne?

 And 20 years ago, the Queen refused to attend her son’s wedding to Camilla Bowles-Parker.

 Charles is no longer Britain’s most hated man, but he’s far from the most loved family member.
 A November poll shows Charles as the seventh most popular royal.
-He’s behind his mother, his sons and their spouses.
+He’s behind his mother, his sons, and their spouses.